aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

 When dealing with a spreadsheet file containing numerous worksheets, we can optimize the loading process by initially loading only the active worksheet.

-This strategy ensures that the server-side JSON response initially includes only the data pertaining to the actively selected worksheet.
+This strategy ensures that the server‑side JSON response initially includes only the data pertaining to the actively selected worksheet.
 As a result, the initial web traffic is significantly reduced, enhancing the user experience by minimizing load times.

 Furthermore, GridJs is designed to dynamically respond to user interactions.
 Specifically, when a user clicks on a different worksheet, GridJs intelligently triggers a request to the server to fetch the data specifically for that worksheet.

-This on-demand loading mechanism not only further reduces unnecessary data transfers but also ensures that the user always has access to the most up-to-date information for the worksheet they are currently working on.
+This on‑demand loading mechanism not only further reduces unnecessary data transfers but also ensures that the user always has access to the most up‑to‑date information for the worksheet they are currently working on.

 By adopting this approach, we not only optimize the initial load time but also maintain a responsive and efficient application that scales well with the increasing number of worksheets in the spreadsheet file.